 Other causes are uncommon.
-They include tumors, bleeding, infections, and, rarely, inflammation of structures within the orbit without infection (called orbital pseudotumor—see Inflammation of the Orbit).
-Glaucoma that is present from birth can cause the eyes to enlarge, which may seem to look similar to eyes that are pushed forward (see Primary Infantile Glaucoma).
+They include tumors, bleeding, infections, and, rarely, inflammation of structures within the orbit without infection (called orbital pseudotumor—see page Inflammation of the Orbit).
+Glaucoma that is present from birth can cause the eyes to enlarge, which may seem to look similar to eyes that are pushed forward (see page Primary Infantile Glaucoma).

 The following information can help people decide when a doctor's evaluation is needed and help them know what to expect during the evaluation.